pyjarrett/programming-with-ada/source/000-overview.rst

 an all-in-one download for multiple platforms.
-This includes a cross-platform IDE with a `code formatter <https://gcc.gnu.org/onlinedocs/gcc-11.1.0/gnat_ugn/Pretty-Printers-for-the-GNAT-runtime.html>`_, `build system <https://github.com/AdaCore/gprbuild>`_, documentation generator, integrated source control, and visual diff tool.
+This includes a cross-platform IDE with a `code formatter <https://gcc.gnu.org/onlinedocs/gcc-11.1.0/gnat_ugn/Pretty-Printers-for-the-GNAT-runtime.html>`_, `build system <https://github.com/AdaCore/gprbuild>`_, documentation generator, integrated source control, auto-completion, and a visual diff tool.
 In addition to the Ada standard library, also included is the `GNAT Components Collection (GNATColl) <https://github.com/AdaCore/gnatcoll-core>`_ which includes facilities such as JSON parsing,
 `Ada Web Server <https://github.com/AdaCore/aws>`_ for providing browser